DesireeRainey/project-two/README.md

 # Project Two the Seattle Cheeseburger Finder
+The Seattle Cheeseburger Finder pulls restaurant data from the Yelp API and allows you to save personal comments in a user profile.
+Use it to catalog good and bad burgers or save places you would like to check out for a later date.

+## This app was made with:
+HTML
+CSS
+Javascript
+Node.JS
+Bootstrap
+Yelp API

+You can find this side deployed on [Heroku](https://seattle-cheeseburgers.herokuapp.com/).

+## Pages:
 ![Alt text](/public/css/home.png?raw=true "Home Page")

-This app was made with Node.JS, Bootstrap and the Yelp API for Restaurant Data.

-Packages used include:
-async
-bcrypt
-body-parser
-connect-flash
-dotenv
-ejs
-express
-express-ejs-layouts
-express-session
-passport
-passport-local
-pg
-pg-hstore
-request
-router
-sequeliz
-sequelize-cli
-yelp-fusion

-You can find this site deployed on Heroku here: https://seattle-cheeseburgers.herokuapp.com/

 ![Alt text](/public/css/dicks.png?raw=true "Dick's")